-- ?
-Planning: All the members of the team (researchers, stakeholders) question "what are" the realities of their particular practices, and begin to search for "what ought to be?" - Acting: Researchers implement the plan they have developed, addressing all or a particular set of problems. - ?
-Observing: This phase involves the collection of data, which facilitates subsequent reflection and action.
-It is undertaken simultaneously with action. - Reflecting: All the members of the team (researchers, stakeholders) reflect upon what is happening with their project and develop revised action plans based upon what they are learning from the process of planning, acting, and observing.
+- Planning: All the members of the team (researchers, stakeholders) question "what are" the realities of their particular practices, and begin to search for "what ought to be?" - ?
+Acting: Researchers implement the plan they have developed, addressing all or a particular set of problems. - Observing: This phase involves the collection of data, which facilitates subsequent reflection and action.
+It is undertaken simultaneously with action.
+Reflecting: All the members of the term (researchers state) is a construction. - ?
+Reflecting: All the members of the team (researchers, stakeholders) reflect upon what is happening with their project and develop revised action plans based upon what they are learning from the process of planning, acting, and observing.
 The revised action plan can yield new questions and deeper insights into the area that we are exploring.